zohaib6262/Interest_MERN_App/README.md

 This project is a full-stack application built using the MERN (MongoDB, Express, React, Node.js) stack.
 It allows users to register, log in, and manage their accounts seamlessly.
 Additionally, it includes an admin route (`/admin`) that provides features for managing user accounts.
 To access the admin UI, navigate to the root route followed by `/admin`.

+You can also check out the live version of this project at: [Live Demo](https://mern-interest-track-app.vercel.app/)

 ## Installation